 I get asked all the time how much certain equipment or machinery will cost, but the truth is that the total cost of equipment contract manufacturing can vary greatly from project to project.
-Getting to the answer of this loaded question can take as long as 2 to 4 weeks to come up with.
+Getting to the answer to this loaded question can take as long as 2 to 4 weeks to come up with.
 Here’s a primer on what it takes to price out equipment manufacturing projects, and some common methodologies we use here at PEKO to achieve estimated equipment manufacturing costs.

 Estimating Costs Using Profit Margins

-Every company equipment manufacturing costsneeds to make money, including contract equipment manufacturing companies.
+Every company needs to make money, including contract equipment manufacturing companies.
 There are plenty of ways for companies, both private and public, to measure how much money they’ve made.
 Of course, most companies are interested in the bottom line, or net earnings.
 But especially in manufacturing, the number we like to look at is our gross profit, and similarly, gross margin (or just margin for short).

 Gross profit is the difference between the sell price and the cost of goods sold (COGS), which includes direct costs of materials and labor to build the equipment.
 Gross profit is the first indicator of bottom-line earnings and once the gross profit is determined, other expenses like SG&A and taxes are subtracted to get net earnings.